 Batman saves the life of Fletcher Demming, a former millionaire who believes he is a Pharoah.
 Elsewhere, an unnamed clown henchman is tickle-tortured by an unseen person.

-Batman and Alfred notice that Demming and several other rich businessmen donated his wealth to charity.
+Batman and Alfred notice that Demming and several other rich businessmen donated their wealth to charity.
 Later, Batman finds a secret room in Denniung’s home that houses several ancient Egyptian artifacts.

-Barba Gordon meets with Fletcher Demming, who still believes he’s King Tut.
+Barbara Gordon meets with Fletcher Demming, who still believes he’s a pharoah.
 He attempts to escape but Barbara catches him and the wards sedate him.
 During the struggle, Denning mentions Harley by name.
-However, When Barbara asks her about Denning, Quinzel denies knowing him.
-Quinzel denies knowing him.
+However, When Barbara asks her about Denning, she denies knowing him.

 That night, Barbara visits Quinzel’s office only to see it ransacked and Batman leaving the scene.
 Barbara finds that Demming is Dr. Quinzel’s patient after all.
 She also finds the name William Hastings in her record book.

 Barbara goes to Hastings’s home but is quickly shooed away.
-Barbara acts like she’s leaving, but parks on the shoulder to sneak into Hastings’s house.
-There she sees Batman, who’s about to do the same thing.
-Batman tells Baraba that Quinzel has been kidnapping her wealthy patients and forcing them to donate their wealth to charities.
+Barbara drives off, but parks on the shoulder to sneak into Hastings’s house.
+There she sees Batman, who’s doing the same thing.
+Batman tells Barbara that Quinzel has been kidnapping her wealthy patients and forcing them to donate their wealth to charities.

 Batman sneaks into Harley’s Playpen, located within the house, but finds out she’d been expecting him.
 She knew he would come after the GCPD used her idea of using costumed villains to lure him out.
 Harley unleashes her prisoners on Batman, but he quickly subdues them all.
 However, Harley tricked him into getting locked in a pod.
 In true classic Batman fashion, Harley escapes leaving a timed explosive behind to destroy the Playpen.